Arthi-chaud/Meelo/README.md

 ## Features

 - Have your files organized in *Libraries*
-- Add files very easily
+- Scan for new files, and remove deleted files
 - Music Organization close to a Music Collector's collection
   - Album
     - Releases